JordanMartinez/purescript-jordans-reference/00-Getting-Started/01-Why-Learn-PureScript.md

 #### Multiple Backends with Easy Foreign Function Interface

-TODO, but the general idea is:
+Most languages have their own backend.
+- Javascript is compiled and run via a Javascript engine.
+- Java compiles to bytecode that can be run on a Java Virtual Machine.
+- Python gets compiled into bytecode that is then interpreted.

-- [PureScript compiles to other languages besides JavaScript](https://github.com/purescript/documentation/blob/master/ecosystem/Alternate-backends.md).
-Thus, writing one library in PureScript will work in multiple languages, and one can choose the backend that best solves their problem.
+PureScript does not have a backend.
+Rather, it's source code can be compiled to other languages.
+While JavaScript is the focus, [PureScript compiles to other languages besides JavaScript](https://github.com/purescript/documentation/blob/master/ecosystem/Alternate-backends.md).
+Thus, writing one library in PureScript can work in multiple languages, and one can choose the backend (or a combination of them) that best solves their problem.

+This backend-independent nature of PureScript makes "Foreign Function Interface" very clean.
+At various times, Language X needs to use code from another language, Language Y. For code written in one language to use code written in another language, there needs to be a "Foreign Function Interface" or FFI.

+Many languages' FFI can be difficult to work with.
+Language X made various language tradeoff decisions that are different than Language Y. Getting two languages to work together is difficult to say the least.
+However, PureScript's FFI is very easy because PureScript already compiles to that language.

-- one can easily migrate from some other language or framework (e.g. TypeScript, Angular, etc.) to PureScript in a modular, piece-by-piece fashion
+If you are compiling PureScript to Javascript, you can still write JavaScript as FFI for PureScript.
+This makes it possible to wrap Javascript libraries on which you heavily depend.
+It also enables one to easily migrate from some other language or framework (e.g. TypeScript, Angular, etc.) to PureScript in a modular, piece-by-piece fashion

 ## FAQ: Answering Miscellaneous Questions People May Have